Type D long-stay visa

 Depending on whether you have an existing Type D long-stay visa or French residence permit, there are three potential ways to obtain or renew "visiteur" status:

-1) Applying to the French consulate in the country of citizenship or permanent residence for a Type D long-stay visa
+1) Applying to the French consulate in the country of citizenship or where you hold a valid residence permit for a Type D long-stay visa

 2) Applying to your local prefecture in France for a residence permit

-3) Extending a "visiteur" residence permit in France
+3) Renewing a "visiteur" residence permit in France

 1. Applying to a French consulate for a Type D long-stay visa

-According to the rules established by the European Union and French law, if you intend to live in France for more than 90 days out of a 180-day period, you must first apply to the French consulate in your country of citizenship or permanent residence.
-The applicant must confirm this with documents when applying for a long-stay national Type D visa.
+According to the regulations established by the European Union and French law, if you plan to live in France for more than 90 days within a 180-day period, you must first apply for a long-stay national Type D visa at the French consulate in your country of citizenship or in the country where you hold a valid residence permit.
+When applying, you must provide documentation to confirm your intent.

-There are exceptions to the obligation to obtain a Type D visa from the consulate for spouses and close relatives of citizens of France and the European Union, who can, in theory, request a French resident permit without first obtaining a Type D visa.
-However this procedure may have a long time duration and is unpredictable – returning to your country of permanent residence and obtaining a Type D entry visa may be significantly faster and cheaper.
-If this question does come up, we can analyse your situation and advise you on the best course of action for your specific circumstances.
+There are exceptions to the requirement of obtaining a Type D visa from the consulate for spouses and close relatives of French and EU citizens.
+They may, in theory, apply for a French residence permit without first securing a Type D visa.
+However, this process can be lengthy and unpredictable.
+In many cases, returning to your country of permanent residence to obtain a Type D visa may be significantly faster and more cost-effective.
+If this situation arises, we can assess your circumstances and advise you on the best course of action.

-In the event of a positive decision, the consulate will issue you a "visiteur" visa for the term you requested.
-By law, the visa may be issued for a term of 3 to 12 months, but in most cases the application is for the maximum 12-month term.
+Upon a positive decision, the consulate will issue you a "visiteur" visa for the duration you requested.
+By law, the visa can be granted for a term of 3 to 12 months, with most applicants requesting the maximum 12-month period.

-The visa must be validated within three months of entering France.
-This requires completing an online declaration and paying an official fee of €200.
-If this procedure is not followed, the visa will be considered invalid and a new visa from the consulate will be needed to continue to reside in France.
+The visa must be validated within three months of your arrival in France.
+This involves completing an online declaration and paying an official fee of €200.
+Failure to complete this procedure will render the visa invalid, necessitating a new visa from the consulate to continue residing in France.

-In the first year in France, you will have a visa inserted in your passport.
-The D "visiteur" visa is in the VLS-TS (visa de long séjour valant titre de séjour) category and is equivalent to a residence permit card for the first year of residence in France.
-If you extend your stay in France with 'visiteur' status, a plastic residence permit card (carte de séjour) will be issued to you for the second and the later years.
-For 'visiteur' status, this card is issued for 12 months and can be extended annually.
+During your first year in France, your visa will be affixed to your passport.
+The D "visiteur" visa falls under the VLS-TS (visa de long séjour valant titre de séjour) category, which is equivalent to a residence permit for your first year in France.
+If you extend your stay under "visiteur" status, you will receive a plastic residence permit card (carte de séjour) for the second and subsequent years.
+This card is issued for 12 months and must be renewed annually.

 2. Application for a residence permit card at the local prefecture in France

-However, you should note that certain types of Type D long-stay visas (e.g., long séjour temporaire, student visas valid for less than 12 months, and vacances-travail visas in many cases) do not allow a change of status while in France, and in this case you will need to return to your country of citizenship or permanent residence and apply to the French consulate for a Type D long-stay visa from that country.
+However, please note that certain types of Type D long-stay visas (such as long séjour temporaire, some student visas, and vacances-travail visas) typically do not allow for a change of status while in France.
+In such cases, you will need to return to your country of citizenship or the country where you hold a valid residence permit to apply for a Type D long-stay visa at the French consulate.

-In the event of a positive decision, you will be issued with a residence permit card (carte de séjour) "visiteur" for a 12-month term.
-A processing fee of €225 is charged for issuance of the card.
+If your application is approved, you will receive a residence permit card (carte de séjour) "visiteur" for a term of 12 months.
+A processing fee of €225 is charged for the issuance of this card.

-3. Extending a "visiteur" residence permit in France
+3. Renewing a "visiteur" residence permit in France

-Extending a residence permit card at the prefecture in France does not typically have minimum requirements for residence in France during the year or French tax residence.
-This is an advantage of the French "visiteur" visa over similar programs in Italy or Spain, for instance, which do have such requirements.
+Renewing a "visiteur" residence permit card typically does not have minimum residency requirements in France during the year, nor does it require you to establish French tax residency.
+This is a notable advantage of the French "visiteur" visa compared to similar programs in Italy or Spain, which do have such requirements.

-Resident permit card processing takes several months, so we advise applying to the prefecture as early as possible to avoid situations in which your current visa or residence permit card has expired and a new one has yet to be issued.
-For citizens of countries who require a visa in France, this may prevent you leaving France, as you would be able to leave, but returning to France would mean applying to the consulate for a new visa.
+Processing times for residence permit cards can vary significantly, ranging from several months to over a year in some departments.
+Therefore, we advise applying to the prefecture as early as possible to avoid situations where your current visa or residence permit card expires before a new one is issued.
+For citizens of countries that require a visa to enter France, this delay may prevent you from re-entering France, as you would need to apply to the consulate for a new visa.

-The residence permit extension process currently has several stages:
+The residence permit extension process currently consists of several stages:

 1